 In a limited company, administration is the joint responsibility of the directors and the company secretary (if there is one).
-Although a company secretary is no longer legally required for private companies, many still choose to delegate company administration to one.
+Although a company secretary is no longer legally required for private companies, many still choose to assign someone in the company specifically to handle company administration.
 Routine legal filings and record-keeping can also be delegated to an outside service, though overall responsibility remains with the company officers.

-The company secretary typically also takes responsibility for other basic administration: for example, ensuring that the company has the right insurances to licences and permits.
+The company secretary (or, if there is none, the person looking after administrative matters in practice) typically also takes responsibility for other basic administration: for example, ensuring that the company has the right insurances, licences and permits.
 Other legal issues such as employment law and health and safety may also be handled by the same individual.